General controls

 Permalink: https://owaspai.org/goto/aiprogram/

-This governance challenge may seem daunting because of all the new things to take care of, but there are plenty of existing controls in organizations that can be extended to include AI (e.g. policies, risk analysis, impact analysis, inventory of used services etc.).
+This governance challenge may seem daunting because of all the new things to take care of, but there are numerous existing controls in organizations already that can be extended to include AI (e.g. policies, risk analysis, impact analysis, inventory of used services etc.).

-When doing risk analysis on AI initiatives, consider at least the following:
+When doing impact analysis on AI initiatives, consider at least the following:

-• Note that an AI program is not just about risk TO AI, such as security risks - it is also about risks BY AI, such as threats to fairness, safety, etc.
+• Note that an AI program is not just about risks TO AI, such as security risks - it is also about risks BY AI, such as threats to fairness, safety, etc.

-• Include laws and regulations, as the type of AI apllication may be prohibited (e.g. social scoring under the EU AI Act).
+• Include laws and regulations, as the type of AI application may be prohibited (e.g. social scoring under the EU AI Act).
 See #CHECKCOMPLIANCE

 • Can the required transparency be provided into how the AI works?